wvazquez/CodingInterview/01-Strings/01-ReverseString/01-solution.md

 #### Solution 2:

-We can use Java's StringBuilder class which has a default reverse method.
+We can use Java's [StringBuilder](https://docs.oracle.com/javase/tutorial/java/data/buffers.html) class which has a default reverse method.
+StringBuilder objects are like String object except that they can be modified.

 ```java